Truncated affine Springer fibers and Arthur's weighted orbital integrals: Introduction

 When $\gamma$ is anisotropic, Arthur's weighted orbital integral is just the orbital integral, and the result was essentially obtained by Goresky, Kottwitz and MacPherson \cite{gkm2}.
 See theorem \ref{gl3 ram count 1}, \ref{gl3 ram count 2} for the counting result.

 Now let me explain our approach to the calculation of Arthur's weighted orbital integrals using the geometry of the affine Springer fibers.
-The affine Springer fiber $\xx_{\gamma}$ is the closed sub scheme of the affine grassmannian $\xx=\bg(F)/\bg(\co)$ defined by the equation
+For simplicity, we restrict to $J_{M_{0}}(\gamma)$.
+The affine Springer fiber $\xx_{\gamma}$ is the closed sub-scheme of the affine grassmannian $\xx=G(F)/G(\co)$ defined by the equation